-- Provide for the delivery of a high-quality mixed-use precinct on a consolidated landholding that is liveable, walkable, accessible, within proximity of infrastructure and open space and contains a diversity of apartment options. - Contribute to the amenity and vibrancy of Castle Hill by delivering high-quality public open space integrated with nearby retail uses and the Castle Hill library. - Create an activated, productive social destination that provides a range of active and employment generated uses. - Apply a maximum building height limit and floor space ratio that is appropriate for Castle Hill's role and function as a strategic centre. - Demonstrate the strategic and site-specific planning merit of accommodating a higher density mixed-use development on the Site. - Provide for the integration of ecologically sustainable development (ESD) and design excellence principles into the design and future use of the precinct. - Increase the Site's overall tree canopy cover. - Manage urban stormwater and improve water quality within and around the Site. - Assess the relevant environmental, social and economic impacts of the proposal.
+- Provide for the delivery of a high-quality mixed-use precinct on a consolidated landholding that is liveable, walkable, accessible, within proximity of infrastructure and open space and contains a diversity of apartment options. - Contribute to the amenity and vibrancy of Castle Hill by delivering high-quality public open space integrated with nearby retail uses and the Castle Hill library. - Create an activated, productive social destination that provides a range of active and employment generated uses. - Apply a maximum building height limit and GFA appropriate to Castle Hill's role and function as a Strategic Centre. - Demonstrate the strategic and site-specific planning merit of accommodating a higher density mixed-use development on the Site. - Provide for the integration of ecologically sustainable development (ESD) and design excellence principles into the design and future use of the precinct. - Increase the Site's overall tree canopy cover. - Manage urban stormwater and improve water quality within and around the Site. - Assess the relevant environmental, social and economic impacts of the proposal.